jianlin-cheng/DProQA/README.md

 | SUMMARY | **10/9/4** | 8/7/4    | 8/7/4     | 8/7/4     | 8/7/3    | 13/10/4  |

+Table 2: Ranking loss performance on the HAF2 dataset.
+The BEST row represents the mean and standard deviation of the ranking losses for all targets.
 | Target | DPROQ             | DProQ_GT      | DPROQ_GTE    | DPROQ_GTN     | GNN_DOVE      |
 | ------ |-------------------| ------------- | ------------ | ------------- | ------------- |
 | 7AOH   | 0.066             | 0.026         | 0.026        | 0.058         | 0.928         |